MuhammadAsadJaved/Important-shells/README.md

 ## Convert .txt (Darknet) annotations to (PASCAL VOC) .xml annotations.

-This shell is used to convert .txt annotations to .xml.
+This program is used to convert .txt annotations to .xml.

 * We suppos you have txt annotations and corresponding images in two separate folders.
 * Download [Convert_TXT_to_XML.py](https://github.com/MuhammadAsadJaved/Important-shells/blob/master/Convert_TXT_to_XML.py)